Alvin Curran

 Field It (1983), for tape.
 For Yoshiko Chuma Dance Company.
 See discography.

-For Cornelius (1982; revised versions 1990 [duration 13:50] and 1999 [duration 19:59]), for piano solo.
+For Cornelius (1982 [duration 14-18']; revised version 1993 [duration 20']), for piano solo.
 First performance Ursula Oppens.
-“Deeply philosophical, unnerving, and serene.” – Kyle Gann "The very beautiful, song-like introduction and...a peaceful chorale...bracket a roiling maelstrom of gradually shifting harmonics" “Somber, graceful, moving music” - Brian Olewnick Score sample pages: part I part II See discography and liner notes; Listen to 1990 version excerpt 1 excerpt 2 excerpt 3 and 1999 version excerpt 1 excerpt 2
+“Deeply philosophical, unnerving, and serene.” – Kyle Gann "The very beautiful, song-like introduction and...a peaceful chorale...bracket a roiling maelstrom of gradually shifting harmonics" “Somber, graceful, moving music” - Brian Olewnick Score sample pages: part I part II See discography and liner notes Listen to 1982 version excerpt 1 excerpt 2 excerpt 3 and 1993 version excerpt 1 excerpt 2

 Maritime Rites Amsterdam (1982), for singers in rowboats, shiphorns, foghorns.
 First performance Port of Amsterdam.